chunglabmit/precomputed-tif/README.md

 * **levels** the number of mipmap levels.
 The first level has the same resolution as the input.
 Each subsequent level has half the resolution as the previous level.
+* **voxel-size** is the voxel size in microns as three comma-separated values, e.g. "1.8,1.8,2.0" in X, Y, Z order.
+The default is "1.8,1.8,2.0" which is the voxel size for 4x SPIM.
+* **format** is "tiff", "zarr" or "blockfs" to store the image data blocks as 3D TIFF files, ZARR array blocks or in the blockfs format.
+                 The default is "tiff",  but "blockfs" is the most scalable for very large volumes.
+* **n-cores** is the number of processes that will be used for parallel processing.
+* **log** is the logging level, one of "DEBUG", "INFO", "WARNING" or "ERROR".

 ### cors-webserver